tkgit-make/BioinformaticsJuly2020/ResultGraphs/README.md

-Contains figures and graph constructed by the R script.
+Contains figures and graphs constructed by the R script.